 the formal name of the site, or part of a site

-the museum that launched the site; format this so it sorts in lists
+the museum that launched the project; format this so it sorts in lists

 the name of the individual or firm who designed the site. if in-house, say so here.

-the full, working URL for the site, starting with http:// Make sure you get this right. if we can’t find the site, we can’t review it.
+the full, working URL for the project, starting with http:// Make sure you get this right. if we can’t find the project info online, we can’t review it.

-the category the site should be considered it. pick an appropriate category; parts of sites that excel in a category do better in competition than home pages nominated in any category.
+the category the project should be considered it. pick an appropriate category; parts of projects that excel in a category do better in competition than home pages nominated in any category.

 - Small Museum Yes / No

-should this site be considered for a Small Museum award?
+should this project be considered for a Small Museum award?

-help the judges: highlight why this site is great at what it does.
-Cite specific pages by URL.
+help the judges: highlight why this project is great at what it does.
+Cite specific webpages by URL.
 Include screen shots if desired.